HendrikKuehne/belief_propagation/NOTES.md

 [^6]: This was, independently, also found by [Cao, Vontobel, 2017]([10.1109/ITW.2017.8277985](https://doi.org/10.1109/ITW.2017.8277985)).

-[^7]: Online ressources: [Performance tuning guide](https://docs.pytorch.org/tutorials/recipes/recipes/tuning_guide.html) for PyTorch.
+[^7]: Online resources: [Performance tuning guide](https://docs.pytorch.org/tutorials/recipes/recipes/tuning_guide.html) for PyTorch.
 How would this play with NetworkX?
 [NetworkX supports different backends](https://networkx.org/documentation/stable/tutorial.html#using-networkx-backends), among which is [nx-cugraph](https://github.com/rapidsai/nx-cugraph) (see above), but they don't natively interface with PyTorch.
 PyTorch-Geometric has graph routines, and it seems like a [`torch_geometric.Data`](https://pytorch-geometric.readthedocs.io/en/stable/generated/torch_geometric.data.Data.html) object represents a graph.
 One can even initialize it [from a NetworkX graph](https://pytorch-geometric.readthedocs.io/en/stable/modules/utils.html#torch_geometric.utils.from_networkx).
 But this would, as it seems, require much deeper modifications than I have time for now.
 Using SciPy would require CPU-synchronization, anyways - this is a little more subtle.

 [^8]: Approximately, since - of course - my graphs are not actually trees.